 - Office at Home

 The Internal Revenue Code has been liberalized to allow a Corporation or taxable-LLC to reimburse its employees for their office at home expense as long as the office at home is used regularly and exclusively for administrative and management activities of the business, and/or for storing records, inventory, or product supplies.
 The reimbursement could be paid on a monthly or yearly basis, is deductible by the Corporation or taxable-LLC, and is not included in the income of the employee.
 The items which can be included in the office at home calculation are homeowners insurance, cleaning, maintenance, utilities, and telephone.
 The reimbursement is based on the percentage of office at home space in relation to the overall space in the home.
 Although depreciation could be taken on the office at home space, it would be recaptured upon the sale of the home.
 In order not to lose any of the long term capital gain exclusion ($500,000 for married couples and $250,000 for single tax payers), it is advisable to not take the office at home reimbursement during the last three years before your home is sold.

 - Tangible Property (Section 179)

-Section 179 of the Internal Revenue Code permits the deduction of up to $100,000 (in the year of purchase) of the cost of tangible personal property to be used in the business.
+Section 179 of the Internal Revenue Code permits the deduction of up to $25,000 (in the year of purchase) of the cost of tangible personal property to be used in the business.
 Computers, off-the-shelf computer software, and office furnishings all qualify as Section 179 property.
 If the total cost of all the business’ tangible property bought and put into use by the business exceeds $200,000 in one year, the excess cost reduces the Section 179 deduction dollar by dollar.
 Since there is an advantage to offset the cost of Section 179 tangible property against income in the year of purchase, you could plan to stagger your purchases in different tax years of the business.

 - Retirement Plans